Jump to Footer

 Dr. Katherine Dunham

-Associate professor & CHAIR of Psychology, Applied Social Psychology
+Associate professor Emeritus of Psychology

 The main focus of my research is social support, specifically social support from friends or relatives (i.e., not from formal sources such as counselors).
 I ask some basic questions about the social support process that occurs when people disclose various personal problems that include dating violence and suicidal thoughts.
 I also conduct research on mental health literacy, which is the knowledge and attitudes that we have about psychological disorders, and stigma often associated with psychological disorders.